 Reached by: Car, staircase from Chubi, or steep hike from the Leh Palace

 The Castle Tsemo Namgyal was built by King Tashi Namgyal on the hilltop.
 The Palace offers 360-degree views of the Leh city and the prayer flags on the top flutter in the full swing which is a delight to eyes and ears.
-Here, only the part of the castle, watchtower, and wooden balcony are intact, rest is completely devastated.
+Here, only the part of the castle, watchtower, and wooden balcony is intact, rest is completely devastated.

 Near to it is the Tsemo Namgyal monastery built in the 14th century.
 It houses a three-story high gold statue of Maitreya Buddha and various manuscripts.

 Location: On Hillock Shey, overlooking the Shey Village.
 13 km from the Leh city on Manali – Leh highway;